- Premium features included

 If you’re starting out or running a small to mid-sized operation, Mailchimp’s mix of usability, features, and reliability make it a solid choice.
 It’ll grow with you for a while.
 That’s been my experience anyway.

-Mailchimp’s free plan is pretty limited.
-You get 500 contacts, 1,000 sends per month, and can only send 500 emails daily.
-One audience, one user, basic templates, minimal reporting.
-For automation, you basically get a welcome email and abandoned cart (if you’ve connected a store).
+Mailchimp’s free plan gets you 500 contacts and 6,000 sends per month.
+Also, one audience, single user, basic templates, minimal reporting.
+For automation, you basically get a welcome email and an abandoned cart (if you’ve connected a store).
 Everything I rely on now—multi-step automations, real segmentation, A/B testing—those are all paid features.

-Pricing depends on your contacts and how much you send.
-Essentials plan starts around $13/month for 500 contacts.
-Standard plan is about $20/month or more.
-Premium plan costs way more.
+Mailchimp’s cost depends on your contacts and how much you send.
+The Essentials plan starts around $13/month for 500 contacts and 5,000 monthly emails.
+The Standard plan is about $20/month or more.
+The premium plan costs way more.

 The new builder vs legacy builder thing confused me initially.
 And hitting feature limits on lower tiers meant some unexpected upgrade decisions.
 It’s easy to start with, but getting good at it takes time and sometimes learning a bit of code.